 Tell the your interior designer who you are, what your hobbies are, what you do for a living, where you like to holiday, what sports you are involved with.
 Tell them if you hate cleaning or love cooking.
 Show them any decor items you treasure.
 Tell them what brands you like & which you don’t.
 The more information you share, the more your interior designer can help to reflect you & your style in your home.

-The Sitting Room Kylie Sargent designed for a recent project in Geelong.
+The Kitchen Kylie Sargent designed for a recent renovation project.

 Be up front about your budget…